-Here, we sketch some basic properties of STz' that are relevant for understanding the data in this paper (see Aissen, England & Zavala Maldonado 2017a for a general overview of the grammar of Mayan languages).
+Here, we sketch some basic properties of STz' that are relevant for understanding the data in this paper (see Aissen et al., 2017b for a general overview of the grammar of Mayan languages).
 Before delving into our discussion, note that we have chosen to represent our transcriptions faithfully rather than to use standard orthography for Tz'utujil.
-STz' phonology would be irremediably obscured via the official orthography (see Dayley 1985 for a sketch of STz' phonology; Levin, Lyskawa & Ranero 2020; Lyskawa & Ranero 2021a; Lyskawa & Ranero 2021b).
-In doing this, we remain agnostic to the correspondence between the underlying forms and the application of phonological processes whose details are yet to be understood.
+STz' phonology would be irremediably obscured via the official orthography (see Dayley, 1985 for a sketch of STz' phonology; Levin et al., 2020; Lyskawa & Ranero, 2021a, 2021b).5 In doing this, we remain agnostic to the correspondence between the underlying forms and the application of phonological processes whose details are yet to be understood.
 In sum, we report only surface forms as we perceive them using standardized symbols for each segment.
-We refer the reader to Aissen et al. (2017b) for a discussion of standardized orthography across Mayan.
+We refer the reader to Aissen et al. (2017a) for a discussion of standardized orthography across Mayan.